Can You Apply for Several Cards at the Same Time?

 Technically, yes — there's no rule stopping you from submitting multiple credit card applications on the same day.
 However, just because you can doesn't mean you should.
 Each application triggers a hard inquiry on your credit report, and multiple inquiries in a short period can raise red flags with lenders.

 Understanding the risks and potential benefits helps you decide whether applying for more than one card at a time makes sense for your situation.
+If juggling several accounts is the real issue, tools that let you use one card for all your credit cards can sometimes be a better answer than opening yet another line of credit.

 How Multiple Applications Affect Your Credit